bird-house/birdhouse-docs/docs/guide_deploy.md

     http://localhost:5000/wps

 Provide service title and name as you like: **Service Title: Finch** Service Name: finch.
 Check *Service Type*: **Web Processing Service** (default) and register.
-Optionally, you can check **Public access?**, to allow unregistered users to launch jobs. (**NOT recommended**)
+Optionally, you can check **Public access?**, to allow unregistered users to launch jobs. (**NOT recommended**).

 ### Launching a Job
 Now your birdhouse ecosysem is set up.
 The also installed malleefowl is already running in the background and will do a lot of work silently.
 There is **no need to register malleefowl** manually!

-Launching a job can be performed as a process (Process menu) or with the wizard.
-To get familliar with the processes provided by each of the birds, read the approriate documentation for each of the services listed in the **Application List**
+Launching a job can be performed as either a process (Process menu) or with the wizard.
+To get familiar with the processes provided by each of the birds, read the appropriate documentation for each of the services listed in the **Application List**.

 ### Changing the default configuration